llllllllll/codetransformer/docs/source/appendix.rst

 ``codetransformer.instructions``
 --------------------------------

+For details on particular instructions, see `the dis stdlib module docs.`_

 .. automodule:: codetransformer.instructions
    :members:
    :undoc-members:
-   :exclude-members: Instruction

-.. py:class:: Instruction

-   Base class for all Instructions.

-   For details on particular instructions, see `the dis stdlib module docs.`_

-   .. automethod:: from_bytes
-   .. automethod:: from_opcode

-   .. automethod:: steal
-   .. automethod:: equiv

-   .. autoattribute:: stack_effect

-.. _`the dis stdlib module docs.` : https://docs.python.org/3.4/library/dis.html#python-bytecode-instructions

 ``codetransformer.transformers``
 --------------------------------